marwanelgharbawy/quick-express-html-guide/README.md

 npm i nodemon -g
 ```

-With that, you can run `nodemon` instead of `node` in your terminal
+With that, you can run `nodemon` instead of `node` in your terminal:

 ```
 nodemon index.js
 ```
-or
+or simply:
 ```
 nodemon
 ```